Newgarden wins IndyCar finale but can’t deny Dixon 6th title

 Ganassi next year will have the two most prolific drivers of their respective series on the same team.

+Ganassi now has 13 total championships and Dixon said the team owner seemed concerned ahead of the race because so much of his points lead had been eaten away by Newgarden.

+“He said before I got in the car, he just said, ‘Don’t worry, just do what you do,’” Dixon said of his boss.
+“That’s what we did.
+We covered the bases we needed to.

-O’Ward, in his first full IndyCar season, finished third in the race and third with Arrow McLaren SP in the final standings.
+O’Ward, in his first full IndyCar season, finished third in the race in five points out of third in the standings in what had been a tight battle between Herta, O’Ward and Power.
+Marco Andretti finished the season 20th, lowest of all the full-time competitors.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.